 - Harmonization and Simplification

-This post is the second in a series which will consider these challenges in more detail, with examples gained while Core staff collaborated with customers to understand their requirements and devise and deliver solutions.
-The first post discussed Managing New Science, and this time we will explore the informatics challenges in Dealing with Change.
+This post is the second in a series which will consider these challenges in more detail, with examples gained while we collaborated with customers to understand their requirements and devise and deliver solutions.
+The first post, Informatics Challenges in Pharma and Biopharma R&D – Managing New Science, discussed managing new science, and this time we will explore the informatics challenges in Dealing with Change.

 As the French critic Jean-Baptise Alphonse Karr memorably stated, “plus ça change, plus c’est la même chose” (the more things change, the more they stay the same) but we can assume that M. Karr didn’t have to manage the informatics infrastructure in a fast paced biopharma lab, where change is a fact of life.